yuanzheliang/yuanzheliang.github.io/_pages/about.md

 *i*-MemTec Lab Value:
 ======
-At the *i*-MemTec Lab, we are proud to embrace and prioritize Diversity, Equity, and Inclusion (DEI) as fundamental values that shape our research endeavors.
-Our lab stands as a dynamic hub of discovery, collaboration, innovation, growth and respect, where passionate researchers come together to tackle complex challenges and make a lasting impact on society.
+At the *i*-MemTec Lab, we foster a collaborative, innovative, and respectful research environment where curiosity and discovery drive our work.
+Our lab stands as a dynamic hub of discovery, collaboration, innovation, growth, and respect, where passionate researchers come together to tackle complex challenges and make a lasting impact on society.
+We value diverse perspectives and expertise, maintaining a supportive and professional workspace where all members can contribute, grow, and excel in their scientific endeavors.

 Join Our Research Team:
 ======